 - Add taxation stamps to a variety of products

 - Send a list of every transaction to tax administrators, including loads of details on every customer such as their name, address, what they bought, and their phone number.

 On top of this, the PACT act means that sellers will have to keep extra records and add more in terms of labeling.
 There are even potential criminal penalties.

 The tax restrictions may make some of the businesses that are operating give up and move into other industries.

 The Tobacco Control Act - Hope For Vapes?

 The Tobacco Control Act (TCA) supersedes the PACT act in the eyes of the law if there’s a conflict, and this act has a very different definition of tobacco products.

 “Any product made or derived from tobacco that is intended for human consumption, including any component, part, or accessory of a tobacco product (except for raw materials other than tobacco used in manufacturing a component, part, or accessory of a tobacco product).”

 The ray of hope is that exclusions to the rule include products that “do not contain nicotine or other material made or derived from tobacco.”
-That would include marijuana-based products, and vapes and ENDS that are intended for the delivery of those products.
+That would include smoking-based products, and vapes and ENDS that are intended for the delivery of those products.

 The PACT act or “Vape Mail Ban” is confusing and worrying for businesses and consumers.
-It certainly seems that the marijuana industry has become collateral damage in a way that perhaps wasn’t even intended.
+It certainly seems that the smoking industry has become collateral damage in a way that perhaps wasn’t even intended.
 The delay to the enforcement may suggest that there are some second thoughts.
 The focus must surely shift to products designed for the delivery of nicotine not other products.